-- Securities listed on an exchange shall be valued at their last available price.
+- 1. Securities listed on an exchange shall be valued at their last available price.
 Those listed on several exchanges shall be valued at their last available price on whichever exchange is the primary market for the security in question. - 2.
 Securities that are not listed on an exchange but are traded on a market open to the public shall be valued at their last available price. - 3.
 Securities or money market instruments with a remaining period to maturity of less than 397 days may be depreciated or appreciated on a straight-line basis as the difference between cost (the original purchase price) and the repayment price (price at final maturity).
 No valuation need be made at the current market price, if the repayment price is known and fixed.
-Any changes in creditworthiness shall also be taken into account. - Investments whose prices are not in line with market conditions and assets that are not covered by items 1., and 3. above shall be valued at the price that would probably be obtained by diligent sale at the time of valuation, this price to be determined in good faith by the Investment Company or by Authorised Agents acting under their guidance or supervision. - 5.
+Any changes in creditworthiness shall also be taken into account. - 4.
+Financial instruments whose prices are not in line with market conditions and financial instruments that are not covered by items 1., 2. and 3. above shall be valued at the price that would probably be obtained by diligent sale at the time of valuation, this price to be determined in good faith by the Investment Company or by Authorised Agents acting under their guidance or supervision. - 5.
 OTC derivatives shall be valued according to a verifiable daily valuation method determined by the Investment Company.
 The valuation as determined by the Investment Company in good faith and in accordance with generally recognised valuation models verifiable by certified auditors shall be the probable replacement or sale value of the OTC derivative. - 6.
 Units of undertakings for collective investment (hereinafter: "UCIs") shall be valued at their last available net asset value.
-If unit redemptions have been suspended or, in the case of closed-ended UCIs, no redemption entitlement exists or no redemption prices are set, the units shall like all other assets be valued at their
+If unit redemptions have been suspended or, in the case of closed-ended UCIs, no redemption entitlement exists or no redemption prices are set, the units shall like all other assets be valued at their current market price as determined by the Investment Company in good faith and in accordance with generally recognised valuation models verifiable by certified auditors.

-- 7. Where no viable trading price is available for particular investments, they shall like all other legally permissible investments be valued at their market value as determined by the Investment Company in good faith and in accordance with generally recognised valuation models verifiable by certified auditors and based on the price that would probably be obtained by diligent sale. - 8.
+- 7. Where no viable trading price is available for particular financial instruments, they shall like all other legally permissible financial instruments be valued at their market value as determined by the Investment Company in good faith and in accordance with generally recognised valuation models verifiable by certified auditors and based on the price that would probably be obtained by diligent sale. - 8.
 Liquidity shall be valued at its nominal value plus accrued interest. - 9.
-The market value of securities and other investments denominated in a currency other than the sub-fund currency shall be converted into the sub-fund currency at the latest available middle rate of exchange.

-With regard to the valuation of non-standardised investments, the Investment Company shall lay down principles and procedures for the valuation process, as specified in Annex B, "Sub-fund summary".
+The market value of securities and other investments denominated in a currency other than the sub-fund currency shall be converted into the sub-fund currency at the latest available middle rate of exchange. - 10.
+With regard to the valuation of alternative investments, such as private equity, private debt, real estate or other investments that are not classified as financial instruments the Investment Company shall lay down principles and procedures for their valuation, which are specified in Annex B, "Sub-fund summary".

 The Investment Company shall be entitled on occasion to use other appropriate methods to value a sub-fund's assets in the event that the valuation criteria stated above appear inappropriate or unworkable in the light of extraordinary events.
 In the event of very large numbers of redemption applications, the Investment Company may value the units of the sub-fund concerned on the basis of the prices at which the necessary asset sales are likely to be made.
-In such cases, the same calculation method shall be employed for all issue and redemption applications presented simultaneously.
+In such cases, the same calculation method shall be employed for all issue and redemption applications submitted simultaneously.